doctrine/doctrine-website/source/contribute/maintainer.rst

 -  **backwards-compatibility breakages** (or **BC breaks** in short) are modifications to the existing API or implementation that would result in downstream users having to correct their software to adapt to the new changes.
+Maintainers should also prevent any unnecessary BC breaks, and always evaluating if it is worth introducing them.

 Stability and Semantic Versioning
 ---------------------------------